jclev-uga/HAPLOSWEEP/README.md

 export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:./

 Make sure the bamtools libraries libbamtools.so and libbamtools.so.2.4.1 are in the working directory as well.
+Or if you can add the libbamtools.so files to the directory /usr/lib/

 Binary files are included, but C++ code can be compiled by user if bamtools API is installed.
 C++ standard 11 was used.
 .cpp files can be compiled with the following command: